1996 Gibson Les Paul Classic Goldtop

 Gibson Stopbar Tailpiece

-The Gibson Les Paul Classic, launched in 1990, was a reissue based on the 1960 Les Paul - recreating the slim neck profile, narrow headstock, thin cutaway binding, aged yellowish fingerboard inlays, inked-on serial number, nickel hardware, vintage-style logo and aged binding on the body & neck - and loading it with ceramic magnet pick-ups.
+The Gibson Les Paul Classic, launched in 1990, was a reissue based on the 1960 Les Paul - a slim neck profile, narrow headstock, thin cutaway binding, aged yellowish fingerboard inlays, inked-on serial number, nickel hardware, vintage-style logo and aged binding on the body & neck, and ceramic magnet pick-ups.

 In many ways, it was too good a reissue - and some felt a closer match to the original Les Paul than the Historic Collection '59 Reissue, marketed at nearly double the price of the Classic.